thdaemon/pixiv-novel-saver/README.md

 jq
 ```

+Create a `pixiv-config` file.

-Login your account on browser, and get pixiv cookie `PHPSESSID` and add it to novel.sh. set `USER_ID` to your pixiv user id.
+Login your account on browser, and get pixiv cookie `PHPSESSID` and add it to `pixiv-config`. set `USER_ID` to your pixiv user id.
 It likes

 ```
 COOKIE="PHPSESSID=XXXXXXXX_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX;"